19hours/sg-statutes/Acts/Income Tax Act.md

 (c) whose operations are or can be controlled, directly or indirectly, by a person or persons who control or can control, directly or indirectly, the operations of the approved company;

-“service approval date”, in relation to any shipping-related support service approved for an approved company under subsection (2A) or (5B), means the date the service is approved for that company under that subsection or, in the case of corporate service to be provided by the company to its approved related company, the date the related company is approved as such;
+“service approval date”, in relation to any shipping-related support service approved for an approved company under subsection (1), means the date the service is approved for that company under that subsection or, in the case of corporate service to be provided by the company to its approved related company, the date the related company is approved as such;

-[Act 2 of 2016 wef 24/02/2015]

 “ship” includes any dredger, seismic ship or any vessel used for offshore oil and gas activity;